 There needs to be wartime like effort to change our life styles away from fossil fuels.
 That means there will need to be movement to do things for ourselves, like building your own transportation.
 Don't wait for politics to fix what is wrong with the world.
-Politicians can't do a thing about it untill the masses wake up.
+If ignōr-ance is the affect then ignorĭnce is the effect.

 Saturday, April 4, 2009